ucsb-cs184-f24/team08-StudyMeets/team/retrospectives/RETRO_01.md

 ## Optional

-We want to aim for at least two peer reviews on any Pull Request we have before we merge any code to main.'
+*We want to aim for at least two peer reviews on any Pull Request we have before we merge any code to main.
-Remember to do the CATME survey and update our experiment's result in this file.
+*Remember to do the CATME survey and update our experiment's result in this file.